ChemaGit/Specialization-in-Scala/Specialization-in-Scala/readme.md

    In this course we will learn how to apply the functional programming style in the design of larger applications.
    We'll get to know important new functional programming concepts, from lazy evaluation to structuring libraries using  monads.
    We'll work on larger and more involved examples, from state space exploration to random testing to discrete circuit simulators.
-   We’ll also learn some best practices on how to write good Scala code in the real world.
+   Weâ€™ll also learn some best practices on how to write good Scala code in the real world.
    Several parts of this course deal with the question how functional programming interacts with mutable state.
 We will explore the consequences of combining functions and state.
 We will also look at purely functional alternatives to mutable state, using infinite data structures or functional reactive programming.